 Inks Lake State Park is just over an hour away, and offers a variety of camping from primitive to sites with water and electricity with prices ranging from $10 – $22.
 For the camping-impaired, there are cabins available for only $50.
 Open year round, the park has trails, kayaking, fishing and a 9-hole golf course.
 Devil’s Waterhole is the popular swimming spot where you can jump off little cliffs and take in the scenery.
 Since Inks Lake is unaffected by drought, water-related activities will always be awesome!

-McKinney Falls State Park is only 13 miles outside of Austin!
+McKinney Falls State Park is IN Austin!
 The park is named after Thomas F. McKinney who once lived on the land, in fact, his homestead and horse trainer’s cabin are preserved in the park.
 Campsites are $15 – $24 depending on what you’re looking for.
 There are seven miles of trails where you can try and spot as many bird species as you can.

 Krause Springs has been called the most beautiful swimming hole in Texas, and we’re not going to argue.
 Krause Springs is approximately 30 miles west of Austin and camping is only $12 for adults, $6 for kids, so there’s no reason not to check it out!
 The property has 32 springs and a spring-fed, man-made pool and has been privately owned by the Krause family for over 50 years.
 The place looks like a magical wonderland with tall trees whose roots are exposed.
 If a mist came rolling in, I would start looking for unicorns.